CBM Oil Terminal, Luanda, Angola

 The CBM facility comprises of 8 mooring buoys which are individually anchored into the sea bed, a pipeline end manifold (PLEM) which is located on the sea bed and twin 20” pipelines of approximately 800m long which connect the PLEM to facilities on land.

 The terminal has been optimized for a 160,000 DWT vessel but also have the capability to moor a 225,000 DWT vessel if required.
 Double closure breakaway coupling will be added.
-The entire system is designed to be piggable from vessel to shore.
-The CBM terminal will be able to unload a cargo of 160,000 tons in 48 hrs which include mooring and departure time and this can avoid significant demurrage charges at the terminal.
+The CBM terminal will be able to unload a cargo of 160,000 tons in 48 hours which include mooring and departure time and this can avoid significant demurrage charges at the terminal.
+The total estimated through-put of the terminal is approximately 9.11 million tons per year.
+And the design life for the offshore terminal is 30 years.

 Related content